-Sugarland is officially back.
-The award-winning country duo comprised of Jennifer Nettles and Kristian Bush signed with Big Machine Records and just released a new single and a slew of tour dates.
+Sugarland made a major comeback in 2018 and we're all about it.
+The award-winning country duo comprised of Jennifer Nettles and Kristian Bush released killer new music and spent most of 2019 touring.
 So what better time to reflect on some of the best Sugarland songs out there?

 10. "Want To"